 MUSEUM FOR THE DISPLACED

-(ANA SALAZAR, MOHAMMED GOLABI, SAMANTHA LEONG AND CANAN BATUR)
+(ANA SOPHIE SALAZAR, MOHAMMAD GOLABI, SAMANTHA LEONG AND CANAN BATUR)

 Dima Mabsout, Classroom and Communal Spaces, 2019.
 The youth groups use these spaces during the accelerated education programs.
 Located in Bar Elias, Lebanon, managed by Sawa for Aid.
 Courtesy the artist.